 Coordinating conjunctions connect words or phrases that serve the same grammatical purpose in a sentence.
 There are seven main coordinating conjunctions in English, which form the acronym FANBOYS:

-** When the conjunctions and and or connect three or more words or phrases, use a serial comma to separate items in the series.
+* "For" is rarely used as a conjunction in modern English. ** When the conjunctions "and" and "or" connect three or more words or phrases, use a serial comma to separate items in the series.

-Transitional words such as however and therefore can also function as conjunctions:
+Transitional words such as "however" and "therefore" can also function as conjunctions:

 Paired conjunctions consist of two words or phrases that help make a point or establish alternatives.
-While paired conjunctions can be helpful in structuring a sentence, they can also make sentences wordier than necessary, so use these conjunctions sparingly.
+Although paired conjunctions can be helpful in structuring a sentence, they can also make sentences wordier than necessary, so use these conjunctions sparingly.

 Subordinating conjunctions join a subordinate clause to a main clause and establishes a relationship between the two.
 There are many subordinating clauses, but here are some of the most common: